missVM/alx-system_engineering-devops/0x02-shell_redirections/README.md

 project 16.
 Display lines containing the pattern “root” and 3 lines after them in the file

 project 17.Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+project 18.
+Display all lines of the file /etc/ssh/sshd config starting with a letter.